 Jesse Plemons who portrays Ed Blomquist in season two, and Bob Odenkirk, who portrays Bill Oswalt in season one, both appeared in Breaking Bad as Todd and Saul Goodman, respectively.

 The soundtrack for season 2 contains several songs featured on the soundtracks for Coen brothers films.
-Included among them are: "Man of Constant Sorrow" and "Didn't Leave Nobody but the Baby" (O Brother, Where Art Thou?), and Kenny Rogers' "Just Dropped In" (The Big Lebowski).
+Included among them are: "Man of Constant Sorrow" and "Didn't Leave Nobody but the Baby" (O Brother, Where Art Thou?), as well as "Run Through the Jungle" and Kenny Rogers' "Just Dropped In" (The Big Lebowski).

 In season one the character of Lester wears a deer stalker hat made famous by Sherlock Holmes.
 Martin Freeman who plays Lester also stars in Sherlock Holmes as Watson.

 In season 1 episode 3 when Gus goes to tell his boss he could have picked up Lorne Malvo his boss mentions that 'it's just like Sioux Falls all over again' a mention to season 2 well before it was made!

 Billy Bob Thornton and Stephen J. Root have both appeared in films by the Coen brothers: The Man Who Wasn't There (2001) and O Brother, Where Art Thou?
 (2000).
 Colin Hanks's father, Tom Hanks, appeared in The Ladykillers (2004).
 Adam Goldberg and Tom Hanks appeared together in Saving Private Ryan (1998), which also featured Harve Presnell, who had appeared in the original Fargo (1996).
 Ted Danson from Season 2 also appeared in Saving Private Ryan.

 In season 3, episode 4 the episode is narrated by Billy Bob Thornton who starred in Season one as Lorne Malvo.